 Stagnancy Kills Civilizations

 When water becomes stagnant, the scum rises to the top; the same thing happens when a society becomes stagnant.
-The advanced nations, which were the drivers of the progress in the world in the last three hundred years, have become stagnant in the twenty-first century, with the result that scum has risen to the top of their society and has throughly corrupted their intellectual, artistic, political, and geopolitical agenda.
+The nations, which were the drivers of the progress in the world in the last three hundred years, have become stagnant in the twenty-first century, with the result that scum has risen to the top of their society and has corrupted their intellectual, artistic, political, and geopolitical agenda.

 Wednesday, August 26, 2020